-In 2020 we published a set of ERC SOTA Reviews on the theme of women and enterprise.
-63 The reviews highlighted some of the ways in which the UK needs to reshape enterprise ecosystems so that they better support women to develop successful and sustainable businesses.
+In 2020 we published a set of ERC SOTA Reviews on the theme of women and enterprise.63 The reviews highlighted some of the ways in which the UK needs to reshape enterprise ecosystems so that they better support women to develop successful and sustainable businesses.
 These studies criticised previous policy for its focus on 'fixing' individual women rather than addressing the wider context and drew attention to the poor quality of much women's self-employment and the need to ensure ecosystems are also focused on building 'good work' for women rather than simply increasing the number of female entrepreneurs.
 One paper noted the need to build a diverse enterprise ecosystem, noting that this would also depend on actors not usually included in enterprise ecosystems (e.g. families; STEM education; care, housing, transport).
-This broader context would provide the foundations to better enable and support women to act entrepreneurially.
-64 One key element of this is the provision of childcare support.
-Another SOTA Review explored the evidence here and concluded that a lack of appropriate childcare provision is a significant factor underpinning gender performance gaps and women's wellbeing in entrepreneurship.
-65
+This broader context would provide the foundations to better enable and support women to act entrepreneurially.64 One key element of this is the provision of childcare support.
+Another SOTA Review explored the evidence here and concluded that a lack of appropriate childcare provision is a significant factor underpinning gender performance gaps and women's wellbeing in entrepreneurship.65

-Entrepreneurs from ethnic minority groups also face significant challenges setting up, sustaining and growing businesses within the wider ecosystem, despite the evidence that this group are more ambitious about business growth when compared to the population of SMEs in general.
-ERC research has documented the challenges facing ethnic minority businesses when it comes to access to finance, particularly highlighting issues related to discouragement and low levels of trust in financial institutions which acts to prevent ethnic minority leaders receiving the finance they need to develop their businesses.
-The ERC worked with The Centre for Research in Ethnic Minority Entrepreneurship (CREME) on its influential Time to Change report which sets out recommendations to promote greater success and inclusion for ethnic minority led businesses in finance and businesse support in the UK.
-This report notes that "the contribution and ambition of ethnic minority-led businesses is often constrained by multiple barriers throughout their entrepreneurial journey, particularly in accessing financial resources, wider markets and appropriate support."
-88
+Entrepreneurs from ethnic minority groups also face significant challenges setting up, sustaining and growing businesses within the wider ecosystem, despite the evidence that this group are more ambitious about business growth when compared to the population of SMEs in general.66 ERC research has documented the challenges facing ethnic minority businesses when it comes to access to finance, particularly highlighting issues related to discouragement and low levels of trust in financial institutions which acts to prevent ethnic minority leaders receiving the finance they need to develop their businesses.67 The ERC worked with The Centre for Research in Ethnic Minority Entrepreneurship (CREME) on its influential Time to Change report which sets out recommendations to promote greater success and inclusion for ethnic minority led businesses in finance and businesses is often constrained by multiple barriers throughout their entrepreneurial journey, particularly in accessing financial resources, wider markets and appropriate support."
+68

-An early ERC paper pointed to the existence of an 'implicit narrative of ethnic minority enterprise as a catalyst for social mobility' within academic and policy discourse.
-69 However, the paper also noted that much of the apparent entrepreneurial success in this group has come from their 'intensive utilisation of group specific social capital rather than support from public sector interventions'.
+An early ERC paper pointed to the existence of an 'implicit narrative of ethnic minority enterprise as a catalyst for social mobility' within academic and policy discourse.69 However, the paper also noted that much of the apparent entrepreneurial success in this group has come from their 'intensive utilisation of group specific social capital rather than support from public sector interventions'.
 This observation is strengthened by more recent CRÈME/ERC research that has looked at the engagement of ethnic minority business owners with business advice.
 This analysis, as noted above, points to a persistent trust-deficit, and has shown that ethnic minority business owners are much less commonly involved in formal training and advice networks and much more likely to rely on family and friends and informal advice.
-These findings echo earlier ERC research focused on firms in London, which found that although ethnic minority-led businesses were significantly more likely to say that they had experienced a threat to the survival of their business, they were less likely to have used formal sources of advice - such as through an accountant or legal adviser.
-70
+These findings echo earlier ERC research focused on firms in London, which found that although ethnic minority-led business, they were less likely to have used formal sources of advice - such as through an accountant or legal adviser.70